Suut Kemal Yetkin

-Suut Kemal Yetkin (born 13 September 1903, Urfa - 18 April 1980), was a Turkish academician, writer, essayist, university administrator.
+Suut Kemal Yetkin (13 September 1903, Urfa – 18 April 1980), was a Turkish academician, writer, essayist, university administrator.

 Biography

 He was the congressman of Urfa in the Grand National Assembly of Turkey (1st Term).
 His father was Şeyh Saffet Efendi, and he was the father-in-law of İlhan Öztrak, who served as the Secretary-General of the Presidency during the periods of Ministry of State, Fahri Korutürk and İhsan Sabri Çağlayangil.

 Education

 He completed his primary education in Istanbul and his secondary and high school education at Galatasaray High School.
 He graduated from high school in 1925 and was sent to France after winning the state scholarship competition to study abroad that year.
 He studied philosophy at University of Paris in France.
 After returning to Turkey, he worked as a teacher in various high schools and teacher schools.
 In 1934, he was appointed to the newly established School of Language and History – Geography as an associate professor of Aesthetics and Art History.
 In 1939, he worked as the General Director of Fine Arts at the Ministry of National Education.